Max Muncy Player Props: Dodgers vs. Rockies

-The Los Angeles Dodgers and Max Muncy (.393 slugging percentage over his past 10 games, including two homers), battle starting pitcher Ty Blach and the Colorado Rockies at Dodger Stadium, Thursday at 10:10 PM ET.
+Max Muncy and his .400 on-base percentage over his past 10 games (64 points higher than his season-long percentage), will be in action for the Los Angeles Dodgers versus the Colorado Rockies and Austin Gomber on August 11 at 10:10 PM ET.

-In his previous game he had a one-hit showing (1-for-2) against the Diamondbacks.
+In his most recent game, he notched a home run while going 1-for-3 against the Rockies.

 Max Muncy Game Info & Props vs. the Rockies